Felix Yusupov: Marriage

 The engagement took place in the fall of 1913 in the Yusupov Palace in Koreiz.
-Back in Saint Petersburg, he married Princess Irina of Russia, the Tsar's only niece, in the Anichkov Palace on 22 February 1914.
-The bride was wearing a veil that had belonged to Marie Antoinette.
+He married Princess Irina of Russia, the tsar's only biological niece, in the Anichkov Palace in St. Petersburg on 22 February 1914.
+The bride wore a veil that had belonged to Marie Antoinette.
 The Yusupovs went on honeymoon to the Crimea, Italy, Egypt, Jerusalem, London, and Bad Kissingen in Germany, where his parents were staying.
-No one suspected this would be the last grand wedding in the Russian Empire.

 World War I

-When World War I broke out in August 1914, both were briefly detained in Berlin.
+When World War I broke out in August 1914, both he and his wife were briefly detained in Berlin.
 Irina asked her relative, Crown Princess Cecilie of Prussia, to intervene with Kaiser Wilhelm II.
 The Kaiser refused to permit the Yusupov family to leave but offered them a choice of three country estates to live in for the duration of the war.
 Felix's father appealed to the Spanish ambassador in Germany and won permission for them to return to Russia via neutral Denmark to the Grand Duchy of Finland and from there to Saint Petersburg.

 The Yusupovs' only daughter, Princess Irina Felixovna Yusupova, nicknamed Bébé, was born on 21 March 1915.
 She was largely raised by her paternal grandparents until she was nine.
-She was very spoiled by them.
-Her unstable upbringing caused her to become "capricious", according to Felix.
 Felix and Irina, raised mainly by nannies themselves, were ill-suited to take on the day-to-day burdens of child-rearing.
 Bébé adored her father but had a more distant relationship with her mother.

-After the death of his brother, Felix was the heir to an immense fortune.
-Consulting with family members about how best to administer the money and property, he decided to devote time and money to charitable works to help the poor.
-The losses at the Eastern Front were enormous, and so Felix converted a wing/floor of the Liteyny House into a hospital for wounded soldiers.
+After the death of his brother Nicholas in a duel in 1908, Felix was the heir to an immense fortune.
+Consulting with family members about how best to administer the money and property, he decided to devote time and money to charitable activities and converted a wing/floor of the Liteyny House into a hospital for wounded soldiers.